 - All-Star: 12 times

-Bobby Hull scored fifty or more goals in five seasons.
-He also scored 98 game-winning goals.
-Hull was not satisfied with the salary he was paid.
 So, he moved to the WHA.
-But his NHL career remains the best part of his career.
+However, his NHL career remains the best part of his career.
 He is one of the most prolific scorers of all time.

 Career Stats of Bobby Hull

-Games | Goals | Assists | Points | Shots on goal | Game winning goals |
+Games | Goals | Assists | Points | Shots on goal | Game-winning goals |

 1063 | 610 | 560 | 1170 | 4577 | 98 |